gjbex/Workflows-for-HPC/source-code/job-dependencies/dangling-jobs/README.md

 1. `job3.slurm`: job script that will run when job1 fails.
 1. `submit_workflow.sh`: Bash script to submit the jobs to the Slurm scheduler, setting up the dependencies.
+1. `clean_up.sh`: Bash script to cancel all pending jobs that have dependencies that can never be satisfied.